Institute Policies

 There are many different forms of academic dishonesty.
 The following kinds of honesty violations and their definitions are not meant to be exhaustive.
 Rather, they are intended to serve as examples of unacceptable academic conduct.

-CHEATING: Communicating with other colleagues or students in order to get help during an exam or in an assignment where collaboration is not allowed; obtaining an examination prior to its administration; altering graded work and submitting it for re-grading; allowing another person to do one’s work and submitting it as one’s own; submitting work done in one class for credit in another without the instructor’s permission; obstructing or interfering with another student’s academic work; undertaking any activity intended to obtain an unfair advantage over other students.
+CHEATING: Communicating with other colleagues or learners in order to get help during an exam or in an assignment where collaboration is not allowed; obtaining an examination prior to its administration; altering graded work and submitting it for re-grading; allowing another person to do one’s work and submitting it as one’s own; submitting work done in one class for credit in another without the instructor’s permission; obstructing or interfering with another learner’s academic work; undertaking any activity intended to obtain an unfair advantage over other learners.

-A student can avoid the risk of plagiarism in written work or oral presentations by clearly indicating, either in footnotes or in the paper or presentation itself, the source of any idea or wording that he or she did not produce.
-Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in the student-writer’s own words.
+A learner can avoid the risk of plagiarism in written work or oral presentations by clearly indicating, either in footnotes or in the paper or presentation itself, the source of any idea or wording that he or she did not produce.
+Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in the learner-writer’s own words.

-FABRICATION: Falsifying or inventing any information, citation, or data; using improper methods of collecting or generating data and presenting them as legitimate; misrepresenting oneself or one’s status in the Institute; perpetrating hoaxes unbecoming to students in good standing or potentially damaging to the University’s reputation or that of the members of its academic community of students and scholars.
+FABRICATION: Falsifying or inventing any information, citation, or data; using improper methods of collecting or generating data and presenting them as legitimate; misrepresenting oneself or one’s status in the Institute; perpetrating hoaxes unbecoming to learners in good standing or potentially damaging to the University’s reputation or that of the members of its academic community of learners and scholars.

 DENYING OTHERS ACCESS TO INFORMATION OR MATERIAL: Any act that maliciously hinders the use of or access to course materials